 - Freezing: Pain starts to occur around the shoulder joint.
 The pain increases gradually over time and may get worse at night.
 The affected shoulder’s range of motion is gradually reduced while stiffness in the shoulder increases.
 This stage can last from 6 to 9 months.

-- Frozen: During the “Frozen” stage, the shoulder will remain stiff.
+- Frozen: During the “frozen” stage, the shoulder will remain stiff.
 Pain may be reduced, but shoulder movement is most restricted at this stage.
-This stage is the shortest and typically lasts 4 to 6 months.
+This stage is the shortest and may last 4 to 6 months.

-- Thawing: Range of motion slowly improves.
-Pain gradually fades away.
-Thawing typically lasts 6 months to 2 years.
+- Thawing: Range of motion slowly improves, and the pain gradually fades away.
+The “thawing” stage can last 6 months to 2 years.

 Rotator cuff injuries can be difficult to tackle.
 Restricted overhead movements can leave you feeling frustrated, especially when it interferes with your daily activities.

-If you’ve tried the above exercises but still struggle with finding pain relief, schedule an appointment with Airrosti.
-Airrosti providers are dedicated to finding the root cause of your pain and aim treat injuries at the source.
-In most cases, complete injury resolution can happen in as few as 3 visits, based on patient-reported outcomes.
+If you are suffering from a rotator cuff injury or pain, schedule an appointment with Airrosti.
+Airrosti Providers are dedicated to finding the root cause of your pain and treating injuries at the source.
+In most cases, complete injury resolution can happen in an average of 3 visits (based on patient-reported outcomes).

 Read our medical disclaimer here.